What we know about the Baltimore bridge collapse - KESQ

 No one aboard the Dali vessel was seriously injured, according to Synergy Group.

 Of the 21 crew members on board, 20 are Indian nationals who are “in good shape,” India’s Ministry of External Affairs said Thursday.
-“One of them got injured slightly and needed to have some stitches, the stitches have been given and he has then gone back to the ship,” spokesperson Randhir Jaiswal said.
+“One of them got injured slightly,” spokesperson Randhir Jaiswal said.

 How dangerous is the water?